sherifButt/portfolio/public/posts/css-selectors.md

 draft: false
 ---
 ## Why should I care about CSS Selectors?
-Selectors will help you to precisely   select the exact element/s which should receive your desired CSS (colors, shapes - attributes).
-You will need them all the time spicily in with javascript...
+Selectors will help you to precisely   select the exact element/s which should receive your desired styles (colors, size, animation.... etc).
+You will need them as well in ___javascript___ to select element/s to manipulate...

-Learn about the correctly and structurally and you will thank me later.
+Learn about CSS Selectors correctly and structurally and you will thank me later.

 There is a ton of them in this article I'll teach you how to get started with them.
-## 1.0 Basic selectors
+## 1.0 Basic CSS selectors

-### 1.1 Universal Selector
+### 1.1 Universal CSS Selector
 `*`

 it is to select latterly every element in the body.